-The credit ratings of CSi referred to in CSi Registration Document have been issued by S&P Global Ratings Europe Limited ("S&P"), Fitch Ratings Limited ("Fitch") and Moody's Investors Service Ltd. ("Moody's").
+The credit ratings of the Issuer referred to in CSi Registration Document have been issued by S&P Global Ratings Europe Limited ("S&P"), Fitch Ratings Limited ("Fitch") and Moody's Investors Service Ltd. ("Moody's").

-CSi has an issuer credit rating of "A+" from S&P, a long-term issuer default rating of "A" from Fitch and an issuer credit rating of "A1" from Moody's.
+The Issuer has an issuer credit rating of "A-" from S&P, a long-term issuer default rating of "BBB+" from Fitch and an issuer credit rating of "A3" from Moody's.

-Explanation of ratings as of the date of CSi Registration Document:
+Explanation of ratings as of the date of the third supplemental of the CSi Registration Document:

-"A+" by S&P: An obligor rated "A" has strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated categories; the modifier "+" is appended to the rating to denote the relative standing within the rating category.
+"A-" by S&P: An obligor rated "A" has strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated categories.
+The addition of a plus or minus sign shows the relative standing within the rating category. (source: www.standardandpoors.com)